 The appeals court gave deference to the trial court’s findings about the credibility of the witnesses.

-Every case is different, and it is important that you consult with a Chattanooga Family Law Attorney to make sure your interests are protected.
+Every case is different, and it is important that you consult with a Chattanooga attorney to make sure your interests are protected.